A Principled Path to Fitted Distributional Evaluation: Experiments

-In our simulations, we have included the following methods: (i) baseline methods (FLE \citep{wu2023distributional}, QRDQN, IQN), (ii) our FDE methods (KL, Energy, PDF-L2, RBF), (iii) non-functional Bregman divergence (TVD) that we did not study.
-Figure \ref{fig:Atari_maintext}, which contains these methods in order from left to right for each game, shows the inaccuracy comparison with $N=10K$ and $M=200$.
-Although the performance of our FDE methods does not perfectly align with the comparison of convergence rates shown in Table \ref{table:possible_pairs_subgaussian} (presumably due to violation of underlying assumptions (e.g., Assumption \ref{assp:completeness}) and optimization challenges in deep neural networks (e.g., local minima)), our FDE methods outperform the baseline methods in most games with respect to mean inaccuracy and variance.
-Besides, TVD malfunctions, which corroborates our proposal to build the objective functions based on functional Bregman divergence in Section \ref{sec:FBD}.
+In our simulations, we have included the following methods: (i) baseline methods (FLE, QRDQN, IQN), (ii) our FDE methods (KL, Energy, PDF-L2, RBF), (iii) non-functional Bregman divergence (TVD) that we did not study.
+Figure \ref{fig:Atari_maintext}, which contains these methods in order from left to right for four different games, shows the inaccuracy comparison with $N=10K$ and $M=200$ under a specific environment and behavior policy.
+TVD shows no improvement of accuracy through iterations, corroborating our proposal to build the objective functions based on functional Bregman divergence in Section \ref{sec:FBD}.
+On the contrary, our FDE methods (particularly, KL and Energy) not only decrease the inaccuracy, but also outperform the baseline methods in most games with respect to mean inaccuracy and variance.

-We have also conducted more simulations under different settings for all seven games (see Figures \ref{fig:mix10_comparison}--\ref{fig:mix200_comparison} of Appendix \ref{sec:Atari_moresimulations}) and tried with different sample sizes $N=2K,5K,10K$ (see Tables \ref{tab:Atari_deterministic_first}--\ref{tab:Atari_random_last}).
-These contain (a) the case where reward is random, and (b) different behavior policies that lead to worse coverage (Assumption \ref{assp:coverage}).
-Both lead to similar conclusions as before.
-We also demonstrated that another functional Bregman divergence—the Hyv\"arinen divergence, which was not part of our main study—performs well in practice, supporting our discussion in Section \ref{sec:FBD}.
+Besides the four settings of Figure \ref{fig:Atari_maintext}, we have more results for a wide range of different settings (i.e., seven games, two environments, two behavior policies, three mixture sizes and three sample sizes).
+Overall, FDE methods outperformed the baseline methods.
+More details can be found in Appendix \ref{sec:Atari_details}.
+Moveover, we also demonstrated that another functional Bregman divergence---the Hyv\"{a}rinen divergence, which was not part of our main study---performs well in practice, supporting our discussion in Section \ref{sec:FBD}.
+See Figures \ref{fig:mix10_comparison}--\ref{fig:mix200_comparison} and Tables \ref{tab:Atari_deterministic_first}--\ref{tab:Atari_random_last} of Appendix \ref{sec:Atari_results}.